paulahitz8/RPGUIMenus/docs/README.md

 # Evolution
-As the years have rolled on and gaming has progressed and matures, the way information delivered to the player by the UI has evolved too.
+As the years have rolled on and gaming has progressed and matured, the way information delivered to the player by the UI has evolved too.
 The interface of a video game can make or break the whole experience.

 Older video games are more conceptual than anything, machines created to explore the concept of video entertainment, not as something to get into the top of a leaderboard, so a UI was not really necessary.
 However, with the success of arcade machines, UI was introduced in a simple way, like PONG, where it only has the score on the screen.
 Newer arcade games had the goal of reaching the highest score, therefore displaying several digits on screen that will determine your score.
 Also, some icons were introduced like health, if the game had lives.